kimfucious/canvas-Image-slider/README.md

 ## To Do

 -   At present, images are added to the DOM and the canvas, but they are not removed.
-This could get ugly after a certain point.
+This could get ugly after a certain point, esp. on mobile.
 Figure out how to remove the right amount at the right time to toward being performant.
 -   This does not display nice on a mobile phone in landscape.
--   This does not adapt well when the orientation changes.
+-   This does not adapt well when the orientation changes (i.e. turning the phone sideways).
 -   Images are loaded on init, and more images are loaded when the current image index is ~half of the loaded images length.
-If you scroll too fast, the app plays catch-up, but needs to be more elegant.
+If you scroll too fast, the app plays catch-up, but this needs to be more elegant.

 ## References